 Herbs-chamomile, rose hips, Sage, honey

-Crafts- Brigid’s Cross, Fire Starter, Dough Candle holders, Seed catalogue prep, Seed starts, if it is appropriate for your climate.
+Crafts- Brigid’s Cross, Fire Starters, Dough Candle holders, Seed catalogue prep, Seed starts, if it is appropriate for your climate.

 I like to use food as a way to celebrate these holidays.
 So I create a sample menu for your Imbolc Feast!
 I like to have a candle light dinner for Imbolc, honoring that we are still in the dark part of the year, looking toward the light.